Checklist for Accessible TikTok Videos

 Edit Caption Style and Position

 To make your captions easy to read, focus on contrast and clarity.
-According to WCAG guidelines, caption text should have a contrast ratio of at least 4.5:1 against its background[1].
+According to WCAG guidelines, caption text should meet a 4.5 to 1 contrast ratio against its background[1].
 High-contrast combinations, like white text on a dark background or black text on a light background, work well.
 Tools like WebAIM can help you double-check your choices.

 Keep in mind that captions might look different depending on the screen or lighting conditions, so test their visibility on multiple devices.
 Plan your video layout to leave about 20% of the screen space for captions.
 This ensures your visuals remain clean and your captions stay readable.